Xiaoqiu/notes/web/http-status-code.md

 ## Basic
 - `1xx`: Informational - Request received, continuing process
 - `2xx`: Success - The action was successfully received, understood, and accepted
-- `3xx`: Redirection - Further action must be taken in order to complete the request
+- `3xx`: Redirection (重定向) - Further action must be taken in order to complete the request
 - `4xx`: Client Error - The request contains bad syntax or cannot be fulfilled
 - `5xx`: Server Error - The server failed to fulfill an apparently valid request